 Click on the images for full size

-Students research an artist of their choice (supply a list of suitable artists from which to choose).
-Larger than life shoes are created using the artists works as inspiration.
-Students make sketches - then plan their armature.
-Cut out armature - tape together - pad with newspapers.
-Apply layers of Papier Maché.
+Students will research an artist of their choice.
+They will create larger than life shoes using the artists' works as inspiration.
+Students will make sketches and then plan their armature.
+Cut out armature, tape together, and pad with newspapers.
+Apply layers of Paper Mache.
 Paint when dry.
 Add embellishments.

 Alternate idea: Design a shoe for an entertainer.
 A "Know the artist" poster is made to go with this project.

 Alternate Lesson from Linda Hoffelt -Artists' Hats "in the style of...."

 Students drew a name of the artist, did research on the artist and research on different kind of hat styles.
 They worked with a partner, built a frame with cardboard, paper mached and painted. some added embellishments other than paint.
 They had to make a poster and give a presentation to the class about the artist and how their hat was representational of the artist's style.